lambdaclass/sparkling_water_bootcamp/README.md

 # Lambda's Sparkling Water Bootcamp - Repo for challenges and learning path

-Public repository for excersices, challenges and all the needs of the Sparkling Water Bootcamp.
+Public repository for exercises, challenges and all the needs of the Sparkling Water Bootcamp.

 ## Week 1 - Forging your tools: Finite Fields